Uplifting progressive politicals to the masses in digital spaces in the 2019 Philippine midterms, impacting millions of Filipinos with a team of 25.

 Messenger Campaign—since on free data you can't open other links, we provided copy-paste text versions of our candidate pages.
 We were also in progress of building a Messenger chatbot, but lacked resources.

-After pivoting our product and focusing on funneling users from social media, we amassed over 2 million engagements on our social profiles, with our website and social pages getting that amount of hits.
+After pivoting our product and focusing on funneling users from social media, we amassed over 3 million engages across our social profiles.

 Challenges—The language, presentation, and marketing we would deploy across our social platforms would dictate the initial user attitude to the website.
 We wanted the candidate pages to be as neutral as possible, serving to inform—this design decision made us put more weight into marketing and methods of dissemination, as well as focusing more on research and information.
 This was supported by our analytics.